-Both KIIs and focus group sessions included guestions to capture insights and perspectives on the health needs of Tarrant County and Parker Region.
+Both KIIs and focus group sessions included guestions to capture insights and perspectives on the health needs of the Tarrant/Parker Region.
 Participants were specifically asked about the biggest challenges their households were currently facing during COVID-19.

 Key Informant Interviews and Focus Group Input